Bound States in the Continuum in a Wire Medium

 In summary, we have shown that the strong spatial dispersion in a slab of a wire medium composed of thin metallic wires results in the appearance of bound states in the continuum forming in an unusual way.
 The spatial dispersion makes possible propagation of longitudinal plasma-like waves.
 These waves form a symmetry-protected BIC in the $\Gamma$-point, as they polarization orthogonal to the transversal waves in the surrounding space.
-The accidental BICs are formed due to the destructive interference of plasma-like waves and TEM waves according to the Friedrich-Wintgen scenario.
-Interaction between these waves occurs through the boundary of the slab that is formally described by the additional boundary conditions.
+The accidental BICs are formed due to the destructive interference of plasma-like waves and TEM waves.
 Both types of BICs are well-described within effective medium approximation without the use of Bloch theorem and diffraction effects.
 We also show that the found BICs have a topological nature carrying an integer topological charge.
-An interesting feature of the revealed BICs is that they have no near-field within EMA being completely localized inside the structure in contrast to the conventional BICs in periodic metasurfaces.
+An interesting feature of the revealed BICs is that they have no near-field within EMA, being completely localized inside the structure in contrast to the conventional BICs in periodic metasurfaces.
 This property of BICs can be prospective for avoiding cross-talks in compact integrated photonic circuits.
-The developed theory of BICs is general and it can be equally applied to photonic, phononic, magnonic, and excitonic systems enhancing the capabilities of acoustic, magnetic, and polaritonic devices as the spatial dispersion effects in such systems can play a crucial role~\cite{Basov2016Oct,Bossart2023May}.
+The developed theory of BICs is general, and it can be equally applied to photonic, phononic, magnonic, and excitonic systems, enhancing the capabilities of acoustic, magnetic, and polaritonic devices as the spatial dispersion effects in such systems can play a crucial role~\cite{Basov2016Oct,Bossart2023May}.